 Owned and operated by 501(c)(3) Matthew:25 Ministries, Kirkwood Adventure Park dedicates itself to providing positive and enriching activities for everyone.
 Kirkwood Adventure Park has rebranded itself for everyone to enjoy – from weekend private retreats to a public park that is open to the general public.

 The 212-acre facility features a lake with AquaGlide obstacle course, pine canopy trail, rentable gaming area, picnic grove, Mama’s Kitchen and beach.
 Kirkwood Adventure Park is open daily.
-Children 3 and under are free while it is only $15 each for the rest of the family.
-Walk-ins are welcome!
+Children 5 and under are free while it is only $23 each for the rest of the family.
+Walk-ins are welcome on the weekends but require reservations Monday-Wednesday.

 Even if you’re only dipping a toe in the water, each person is required to wear a provided life jacket.
 Five lifeguards watch over the lake obstacle area as parents and kids take a go at the huge AquaGlide slides, inflatable waves, balancing beams and lake trampoline.